Should You Do Your Own Bookkeeping?

 But be honest with yourself about whether it's

-working.
+actually working.
 Falling behind, making mistakes, or running your business without accurate financial information costs more in the long run than professional bookkeeping ever would.

 And remember: it doesn't have to be all or nothing.
 A hybrid approach might give you the best of both worlds.